1242035/spree/guides/src/content/developer/core/addresses.md

 * `alternative_phone`: The alternative phone number.
 * `company`: A company name.

 Addresses can also link to countries and states.
-An address must always link to a `Spree::Country` object.
-It can optionally link to a `Spree::State` object, but only in the cases where the related country has no states listed.
+An address must always link to a `Viauco::Country` object.
+It can optionally link to a `Viauco::State` object, but only in the cases where the related country has no states listed.
 In that case, the state information is still required, and is kept within the `state_name` field on the address record.
 An easy way to get the state information for the address is to call `state_text` on that object.

 ## Zones